lucas-homer/cohort-002-skill-building/exercises/07-evals-skill-building/07.02-deterministic-tool-call-scorer/problem/readme.md

 - [ ] Understand the scorer structure in `agent.eval.ts`

-The scorer receives an `output` object containing the [`toolCalls`](/PLACEHOLDER/tool-calls) array and an `expected` object that you'll define.
+The scorer receives an `output` object containing the tool calls array and an `expected` object that you'll define.
 Your job is to check if any tool call matches the expected tool.

 - [ ] Implement the scorer logic to check for matching tool calls